panterathehacker/marble-runner/README.md

 > "Add my world to Marble Runner.
 My splat file is at `[/path/to/your-scene.spz]` and I want to call it `[World Name]`.
 Set up the world folder and generate a flat collider so I can walk around."

 Claude will create `public/worlds/your-world/`, copy the splat, scaffold a physics collider, write `meta.json`, and restart the dev server.

+Get a .spz world file by generating a world in Marble.

 ---